 - Pancreatic cancer

-- High-fat diet, particularly for those with Type 2 diabetes.
-(6, 7)
+- High-fat diet, particularly for those with type 2 diabetes, as shown in human and animal studies

 Left untreated, pancreatitis can cause serious complications and even death.
 Seeking emergency medical intervention is necessary when symptoms present.